Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`show_node_states`** command does not take any [parameters](#what-is-an-option-and-parameter).

-This command displays the list of the known Node States that you may find on the Cluster or that nodectl defines when not on the cluster.
+This command displays the list of the known node States that you may find on the Cluster or that nodectl defines when not on the cluster.

 | Command | Shortcut | Version |
 | :---: | :---: | :---: |